dynamitechetan/razorpay_flutter/README.md

 ```
  {"code": 1, "message": "rpz_asdw23axd223s"}
 ```
-If payment is sucessfull message will contain the payment_id from razorpay.
+If payment is successful message will contain the payment_id from razorpay.

 ### Demo app
 <table>